philipkiely/whopaystechnicalwriters/README.md

 ### Netlify

-The prod branch of this directory deploys to Netlify.
+The `main` branch of this directory deploys to Netlify as configured by `netlify.toml`.

 ## About